Redeveloping Motor City

 Philly 1,530,000 pop./142 square miles

-In desperation to save its tax base and slow its population freefall, the city added three major casinos, a new Detroit Lions football stadium and a new Detroit Tigers baseball park to Downtown.
+In desperation to save its tax base and slow its population freefall, Detroit added three major casinos, a new Detroit Lions football stadium and a new Detroit Tigers baseball park to Downtown.
 It helped restore a few Downtown and Midtown theaters.
-Detroit’s trajectory finally made a significant upswing in 2014, when philanthropy and big private investors took a more active role in the smarter redevelopment of Downtown, Midtown and New Center.
+Detroit’s trajectory finally made an upswing in 2014, when philanthropy and big private investors took a more active role in the smarter redevelopment of Downtown, Midtown and New Center.
 They made Campus Martius in Downtown, the heart of Detroit redevelopment.

 At Campus Martius, something is always jumping with outdoor concerts, movie nights, ice-skating, office workers and residents hanging out in cafes.
 Sand is brought in for summer beach parties and outdoor movie nights.
 Nearby Greektown features all manner of restaurants and nightclubs.
 With Fox Theatre, Fisher Music Center, Majestic Theatre, Detroit Opera House, Gem Theater and Music Hall Center for the Performing Arts, Detroit has quietly re-established the fifth best-patronized Theatre District in America.
 Cobo Center, Detroit’s massive waterfront convention hall, completed a $279 million renovation.